Montez Sweat

-Shaquan Montez Sweat (born September 4, 1996) is an American football defensive end for the Washington Commanders of the National Football League (NFL).
-He played college football at Michigan State, Copiah–Lincoln Community College, and Mississippi State before being drafted by Washington in the first round of the 2019 NFL Draft.
+Shaquan Montez Sweat (born September 4, 1996) is an American professional football defensive end for the Chicago Bears of the National Football League (NFL).
+He played college football for the Michigan State Spartans, Copiah–Lincoln Wolves, and Mississippi State Bulldogs before being selected by the Washington Redskins in the first round of the 2019 NFL draft.
+Sweat was traded to the Bears mid-way through the 2023 season, with whom he received his first Pro Bowl selection.

-High school and college career
+Early life

 Sweat attended Stephenson High School in Stone Mountain, Georgia, where he was rated as one of the top defensive ends in the country.
+He committed to Michigan State to play college football.

+College career

-Sweat committed to Michigan State to play college football, where he played in two games for them in 2014, recording one sack, before redshirting in 2015.
+Sweat played in two games for Michigan State in 2014, recording one sack, before redshirting in 2015.
 He left Michigan State in 2016 and enrolled at the Copiah–Lincoln Community College in Mississippi, where he also played for their football team.
 In 2017, he left again to play for the Mississippi State Bulldogs.
-In his first season at Mississippi State, Sweat registered 10.5 sacks and was named to the 2017 All-SEC football team.
+In his first season at Mississippi State, Sweat registered 10.5 sacks and was named to the 2017 All-Southeastern Conference (SEC) football team.
 He then followed up by recording 12 sacks as a senior in 2018, making the 2018 All-SEC football team and being named an All-American.